 Bilateral Economic and Trade Relationship

-Turkey is Australia’s 33rd largest merchandise trading partner, with two-way trade valued at $1.5 billion in 2013-14.
-Exports to Turkey were worth $709 million, principal items being gold, medicaments, coal and raw hides and skins.
-Imports were valued at $738 million, with principal items including iron/steel tubes and pipes, fruit and nuts, and household-type equipment.
+Turkey is Australia's 33rd largest merchandise trading partner, with two-way trade valued at almost $1.3 billion in 2015.
+Exports to Turkey were worth $466 million, principal items being coal, gold and medicaments.
+Imports were valued at $817 million, with principal items including gold, fruit and nuts, ships and boats, and construction materials.

 Bilateral investment between the two countries is relatively small, although the entry into force of an Investment Protection & Promotion Agreement in 2009 and signature of a Double Taxation Agreement in 2010 are aimed at further encouraging bilateral investment.
 Australian investment in Turkey was worth $753 million in 2015, well ahead of Turkey's investment in Australia (A$83million).

 Australian companies have invested in Turkey, mainly in the energy sector.
 Other areas of investment interest include infrastructure (brought about by government privatisation programs), mineral exploration, construction and agribusiness.

 The Republic of Turkey was founded on 29 October 1923 by Mustafa Kemal Atatürk, a military hero who participated in the Gallipoli campaign.
 As its first President – remaining in office until his death in 1938 – Atatürk embarked on a radical modernisation program.
-In the ensuing years Turkey underwent a series of social and political reforms that saw the establishment of a secular, democratic political system.
+In the ensuing years, Turkey underwent a series of social and political reforms that saw the establishment of a secular, democratic political system.
 The then Prime Minister Recep Erdoğan's ‘Justice and Development Party' (AKP) was first elected in 2002 and re-elected in 2007 and 2011.
 After inconclusive elections in June 2015, the AKP was re-elected for a fourth time at fresh elections held on 1 November 2015.